-A challenge for many managers is identifying and differentiating between misconduct and performance issues.
+A challenge for many managers is identifying and differentiating between misconduct and poor performance issues.
 Some don’t know how to, others choose not to.

-What organisations currently do
+What (some) organisations currently do

 Performance, performance, performance!
 In some organisations almost every staffing issue is classed as poor performance.
 Employees who are late, make mistakes, mess up their expenses claims, bad mouth their bosses, crash company vehicles, misquote, turn up to work still under the influence etc. All issues will be considered ‘poor performance’.
 The impression we get is that managers feel that using the ‘m’ word (misconduct) is as aggressive, or confrontational as using the ‘f’ word.

-Get out of jail free: In other organisations we see a different scenario entirely.
+Get out of jail free: In other organisations we see a different scenario.
 No one talks about poor performance, misconduct or capability issues at all.
 Instead, at the first whiff of something that smells like conflict, managers start talking settlement agreements.
 How can we get them out fast?
 With minimum fuss and at minimum cost?
 This can smack of ‘fear factor’ off the Richter scale!

 Head in the sand: In a third category of business, again, no one classes poor performance as anything at all.
 The only method of managing poor performance is to pretend it’s not happening.